Our Classic Family Tour is a great adventure for families with children 8 years and older.

 River Rafting: Mild and wild whitewater rafting trips are offered on the Class II-IV Nenana River, the river that forms part of the Denali National Park Boundary.

 Mountain Biking: Rent a Mt.
-Bike for a ride into Denali National Park- ride the park road or take the bus in and ride back. $40 full day $8 hour.
+Bike for a ride into Denali National Park- ride the park road or take the bus in and ride back. $40 full day $25 half day.